mstcroix/WorldCompensationSystem/arch/networking/README.md

 ## Networking

+A network of
+- trusted parties and
-A network of trust and ownership (trust) creation and exchange (transfer) *Growth*: organic (Grows as needed) based on demand an resource availability
+- ownership creation (trust) and/or exchange (transfer)

+Network *Growth*: Organic.
+It grows as needed, based on demand an resource availability (value cannot be created out of nothing)

 ### Agreement